oscar-zielsdorff/spring-boot-api/README.md

 ### Postman
 Use the included postman JSON file to import a set of requests.

-### Web Browser (GET only)
+### Web Browser
-Navigate to http://localhost:8080 on a browser to view the API via GET requests (some endpoints won't load).
+Navigate to http://localhost:8080 on a browser to view the API via HAL Explorer.
+Some attributes may need to be manually added to post requests (e.g. code for TourPackages).

 ### Curl
 You can send curl requests to the API via a terminal.
 Below are some examples: